 Today we’re talking home investments because determining if and when it is the right time for home modifications can be an extremely tough decision to make.
 Sometimes, the choice is taken right out of your hands when the work just can’t wait, leading to you forking out for a new roof, repairing a leaky basement, or replacing heating and air conditioning at shorter notice than you might have liked.
-Other decisions like remodeling a kitchen or bathroom become a more personal enterprise – one you look forward to and save up for knowing it will improve your home experience.
+Other decisions like remodelling a kitchen or bathroom become a more personal enterprise – one you look forward to and save up for knowing it will improve your home experience.

 The longer we spend in our homes, the more both of these types of situations arise, leading to us moulding our house to our changing needs, giving it the TLC it needs to make us feel completely at home.
 However, there comes a time when a house isn’t quite meeting our needs.
 Though we may want to stay put, changing circumstances make us feel like it’s just not possible… without some modifications, that is.

 More seniors than ever are choosing to Age in Place